ishejaladouce/submission_reminder_app_ishejaladouce/README.md

 __STUDENT SUBMISSION REMINDER APP__

 This is a simple application built with Linux shell scripts.
-Its purpose is to quickly identify which students have not yet submitted their assignments, and for automating pre-deadline checks.
+Its purpose is to quickly identify which students have not yet submitted their assignments, and to automate pre-deadline checks.

 __what it does__